emilgras/basic-statistics/README.md

 ## Variance

 The variance refers to the spread of a dataset - how far apart the numbers are in relation to the mean.
-Also refered to as the `squared differences` - because you sum up the individual differences squared.
+Also refered to as the `average squared differences` - because you sum up the individual differences squared.

 --- show formular ---